dusk-network/piecrust/docs/smart-contracts-tutorial.md

     wrap_call(arg_len, |counter_id| STATE.increment_counter(counter_id))
 }
 ```
-Host function `call` makes it possible for the contract to call a method of a given contract (identified by its id).
-The function accepts contract id, name of the function to be called, as well as function argument,
-which in the above example is a unit type (argument is empty).
-There is also another variant of the host `call()` function named `call_with_limit()`, which in addition
-to contract id, method name and method argument, also accepts a limit value of gas to be spent by the given call.
+Host method `call` makes it possible for the contract to call a method of a given another contract (identified by its id).
+The function accepts contract id, name of the function to be called, and function argument, which in the above example is a unit type (argument is empty).
+There is also another variant of the host `call()` function named `call_with_limit()`, which in addition to contract id, method name and method argument, accepts a maximum value of gas to be spent by the given call.

-##Inserting Debugging Statements
+## Inserting Debugging Statements
-Contracts, being Web Assembly modules, running in a Virtual Machine sandbox, are not allowed to perform
-any input/output operations.
-Sometimes it is needed, especially for debugging purposes, for the contract
-to print a message on the console.
+Contracts, being Web Assembly modules, running in a Virtual Machine sandbox, are not allowed to perform any input/output operations.
+Sometimes it is needed, especially for debugging purposes, for the contract to print a message on the console.
 For this purpose, a host macro named `debug!` has been provided.
 In the following example, contract's method issues a debugging statement:

 ```rust
 pub fn debug(&self, string: alloc::string::String) {